jones58/personal-knowledge-wiki/Git/FAC github-workflow.md

-# GitHub Workflow

-A good GitHub workflow is essential to keeping a project organised and easy to maintain.
-The larger the project, the more important it becomes to track changes and be aware of who worked on what.

-Some things to keep in mind:

-- Make sure everyone has the same code formatter ([prettier](https://prettier.io/docs/en/install.html)) set up, so you can avoid merge conflicts due to weird spaces/extra commas etc.
 - Never work on the main branch.
 Before you start work, make sure you pull main and create a new branch.

 ```git